 How allergies happen

 Allergies happen when your child comes into contact with something in the environment that he’s allergic to.
-This thing is called an allergen, and for most people it’s something harmless, like food, dust mites or pollen.
+This thing is called an allergen.
+It might be something that’s harmless to most people, like food, dust mites or pollen.

 The allergen enters the body and your child’s immune system reacts to it.
-This reaction causes the release of histamine.
-When histamine gets released into the body, it can cause symptoms like an itchy rash or skin swelling.
+This reaction causes the release of histamine into the body, which leads to allergy symptoms.

 Mild, moderate and even severe allergic reactions are common, but deaths from allergic reactions are rare.
-Deaths are usually caused by a delay in the person receiving life-saving medication.
+Deaths can happen when there’s a delay in giving life-saving medication to the person having the reaction.

 Allergic reactions: how quickly do they happen?